-Here I am sharing more in-depth about my fibromyalgia weight loss to share my experiences and tips with you.
+Here I am sharing more in-depth about me and my weight loss whilst suffering from fibromyalgia to share my experiences and tips with you.
 Whilst I know everyone is different I also hope that my experiences help.

 What is fibromyalgia?